CMUSTRUDEL/oss-twitter-promotion-icse2022/README.md

 - Figure

    Folder figure contains the pdfs for figure 2 in the appendix, you can also generate them yourself by using the *analysis_publish_release.Rmd* script

+# Instructions
+To generate table 2, 3 and figure 2 in appendix, run script *analysis_publish_release.Rmd*, you can find more detailed instructions in the script.

+# Contact
+If you have any questions regarding this replication package, please contact Hongbo Fang (hongbofa@andrew.cmu.edu), who at the time of the package creation is a phd student at Institute of Software Research, School of Computer Science at Carnegie Mellon university.